Does your disability prevent you from maintaining employment but your VA rating isn’t very high?

 Sciatica is pain that occurs across the sciatic nerve.
 This nerve travels from your lower back area, throughout your hips, bottom, and legs.
 Sciatica is usually triggered when the spine narrows or a herniated disk squeezes the sciatic nerve resulting in swelling, numbness, and pain.

 The VA can assign a disability rating between 10% to 80% for sciatica.
-If your sciatic nerve is seriously paralyzed with noted muscular atrophy, you qualify for a 60% rating and could receive TDIU benefits if your symptoms prevent you from working.
+If your sciatic nerve is seriously paralyzed with noted muscular atrophy, you should qualify for a 60% rating and could receive TDIU benefits if your symptoms prevent you from working.

 Meniere’s Disease